 Canary Wharf – a great place to live

-Natalie May, estate agent at Henry Wiltshire Canary Wharf, says, “There’s so much going on in this part of London, it’s easy to see why there’s so much interest in the area.
+Our estate agents at Henry Wiltshire Canary Wharf say, “There’s so much going on in this part of London, it’s easy to see why there’s so much interest in the area.
 From free events organised by the Canary Wharf Group to all the fantastic shops and restaurants, people buying apartments in E14 have so much to enjoy.
 The Family Summer Festival really shows that Docklands isn’t just about commerce; it’s about the people who live here.”